steverpalmer/FreeFlowTollReminder/README.md

 Google Maps on the phone!

-As far as I am aware, the only real free flow toll roads in the UK are the Mersey Gateway Brdige and the Silver Jubilee Bridge.
+As far as I am aware, the only real free flow toll roads in the UK are the Mersey Gateway Bridge and the Silver Jubilee Bridge.
 The app is configured to detect usage of both of these toll roads.

 ## Operation